digital-asset/daml-platform-observability-example/README.md

 ## Accessing [Daml Enterprise](https://www.digitalasset.com/products/daml-enterprise) Docker Images

-1. Get an access key from digital asset.
-This step needs to be performeed once.
+1. Get an access key from Digital Asset.
+This step needs to be performed once.
 If you haven't logged in before, you can get an access key by logging in to [digitalasset.jfrog.io](https://digitalasset.jfrog.io) using your Google account and generating an identity token on your [Artifactory profile